maths/moodle-qtype_stack/doc/en/CAS/Systematic_deployment.md

 Notes

-1. you can combine use of `stack_seed` with random functions.
+1. You can combine use of `stack_seed` with random functions.
 There is nothing wrong with seeding the random number generator from a small integer!
 2. STACK auto-detects random functions.
 You must refer to `stack_seed`, or a random function, in the _question variables_ to trigger use of deployed variants.
 Otherwise STACK will think deployed variants are not needed.
 If necessary add in a variable `n1:stack_seed;` and then use `n1` as your index to make sure you have explicitly made use of `stack_seed`.
-3. There is nothing special about the variable `stack_seed`.
-You are free to reassign values to this variable within the question.
+3. The variable `stack_seed` is a constant.
+You cannot reassign values to this variable within the question.
 4. Just as with randomisation, you must create a question note to distinguish between variants of a question.